msveshnikov/voice-talking-autocode/README.md

 ## Overview

-A React-based application that utilizes speech recognition for Speech-to-Text (STT) and Text-to-Speech (TTS) functionality, integrated with the Claude 3 Haiku AI model.
+A React-based application that utilizes speech recognition for Speech-to-Text (STT) and Text-to-Speech (TTS) functionality, integrated with the Gemini Flash 1.5 model.

 ## Features

 -   Simple React App with Material-UI v5
 -   Speech recognition for STT and TTS
--   Integration with Claude 3 Haiku AI model
+-   Integration with Gemini 3 Haiku AI model
 -   Support for English and Russian languages
--   Environment variable-based configuration (REACT_APP_CLAUDE_KEY)
+-   Environment variable-based configuration (REACT_APP_GEMINI_KEY)
 -   Responsive design for various device sizes
 -   Automatic and manual recording options
 -   Conversation log display